dennisvandehoef/easy-html-creator/README.md

 easy_html_creator
 =================
-Easy_html_creator is a gem that makes developing static HTML websites easy and joyful.
+easy_html_creator is a gem that makes developing static HTML websites easy and joyful.

 Once you learned the joy of haml or sass, it get boring to program in "plain old" html and css.